 and, in line with Government guidelines, will take positive action

-to bring offenders to justice and hold them accountable for their
+to bring offenders to justice and hold them

 The force has a Public Protection Unit and part of its role is